A Resource Based Park

 For safety and the protection of the park's resources, please adhere to Park Rules & Regulations.

 Many different geologic formations and soil types make up the steep slopes, riparian stream corridors, flat mesa tops and grassy hillsides of the Preserve.
 The varying terrains and soil types, in conjunction with continually flowing water, form more than 14 habitat types and support a diverse collection of flora and fauna.

 - a streamside forest of giant California live oaks;

 - a year-round stream populated by Pacific tree frogs, crayfish and largemouth bass;

 - a freshwater marsh hosting a variety of aquatic birds including great blue herons, egrets, mallard ducks and more;

 - mule deer, bobcat, coyote and raccoon are just a few of the mammals that can be observed throughout the Preserve.

 Volunteers are always welcome to help with the maintenance and operation of the park.
 Park Rangers offer interpretive walks and programs.

 To report suspected illegal activity including transient encampments, encroachment onto City property or other maintenance needs, please call (858) 538-8066.
 In an emergency, please call 9-1-1.

-For general Park & Recreation information, see the Frequently Asked Questions, call (619) 525-8213 or use the My Park web comment form.
+For general Parks & Recreation information, see the Frequently Asked Questions or use the My Park web comment form.